echughes03/corrRank/README.md

 Given a dataframe called _cities_, the code above will rank the predictors _Work_, _Pollution_ and _Sunshine_ by their correlation with the outcome happiness level.
 Predictors must be named and enclosed in a list, while the outcome can be directly indexed from the dataframe.

 ## cplot
-The _cplot_ function creates a clean, simple scatterplot of a given predictor-outcome relationship.
-The correlation value and fitted simple linear regression line can easily be added to the plot as well.
+The _cplot_ function creates a set of clean, simple scatterplots of given predictor-outcome relationships.
+The correlation value and fitted simple linear regression line can easily be added to the plots as well.

 ### Example
 ```R